Ongoing series

 Untitled, 2019 and 2020, from the series “Roosevelt Station,” 9 pigment prints.
 Courtesy of the Artist

-David Rothenberg (born Mission Viejo, CA; lives Queens, NY) is a photographer and educator.
+David Rothenberg (b.
+Mission Viejo, CA; l.
+Queens, NY) is a photographer and educator.
 He received a BFA from Parsons School of Design, New York and an MFA from Bard College, Annandale-on-Hudson, NY.
 Rothenberg received the PHOTO 2021 x Perimeter International Photobook Prize for his forthcoming book Roosevelt Station.
 His work has been exhibited at and is in the collection of the Museum of the City of New York, among other venues.

 The Artist would like to thank the Queens Art Fund and the New York City Department of Cultural Affairs, Greater New York Arts Development Fund for their support of the creation of this work.